 Tertiary Colors

-You can mix the primary and secondary colors to get six tertiary colors, and the resultant colors will be red-orange red-violet.
+You can mix the primary and secondary colors to get six tertiary colors, and the resultant colors will be red-orange and red-violet.

-Application Technique of Color theory for Color Pencils
+Application Technique of Color Theory for Color Pencils

 Now that we know the basics of color theory let’s discuss applying it when using colored pencils.